evan-cz/cloudzero-agent/DEVELOPMENT.md

 ## Development Quick Start

-To quickly get started with the development of the CloudZero Agent Validator, follow these steps:
+To quickly get started with the development of the CloudZero Insights Controller, follow these steps:

 ### 1. Repository Setup